-USACE conducted field visits of the study area in January 2019 to visually inspect the area and existing coastal protection structures along the shoreline.
-It should be noted that although erosion was identified along the shoreline, this study addresses coastal storm risk management and does not seek to resolve issues of erosion.
+USACE conducted field visits of the study area in January 2019 to visually inspect the area and existing coastal storm risk management structures along the shoreline.
+It should be noted that although erosion was identified along the shoreline, the city of New Haven is designing a living shoreline in this area.
+Therefore, this study addresses coastal storm risk management related to inundation and wave hazard and does not seek to resolve issues of erosion.
 In the New Haven area, the primary method of erosion protection are stone rip-rap revetments, steel sheetpile bulkheads, and sloped sandy beach areas fronted by tidal wetlands, mudflats or sand dunes.
 Overall, the sandy beach areas appeared to be in fair condition with some signs of erosion and scarping along the shoreline.
 The rip-rap revetments appeared to be in stable condition, but erosion behind the revetments was evident.
-From the Canal Dock Boathouse north to the Maritime Center, the bulkheads were in good condition, but in the Long Wharf Park area, the bulkheads were in poor condition due to corrosion.
-The city of New Haven is responsible for maintaining these structures.
+From the Canal Dock Boathouse north to the